3, Dec 2015

 According to recently released data from HUD and the U.S. Census Bureau, sales of newly built, single-family homes rose 2.2…

 The End of the McMansion?
-Changing Demographics – the Baby Boomers
+Changing Demographics – Immigrant Households

 The median size of new homes in the U.S. increased from just over 1,500 square feet in 1973 (the first…